mshamoonbutt/Programming-Fundamentals-Python/README.md

-# First Semester Practice Codes Repository
+# Programming Fundamentals Codes Repository Using Python
 Welcome to my first semester practice codes repository!
 This repository contains various Python assignments, labs, and quizzes that I worked on during my first semester.
 Whether you're just starting to learn Python or diving into programming fundamentals, you'll find valuable resources here to enhance your understanding.

 # Contents